 The delicacy became so popular that Moreno now serves it around Mexican Independence Day and brings it back when the green, white, and red must be broken out (Cinco de Mayo, for example).

-This year, the Edgewater eatery started serving the dish on September 13 and will yet again in early May.
-He recommends calling ahead to confirm availability.
+This year, the Edgewater eatery served the dish until September 17 and again in early May.
 Moreno’s recipe does not feature capeado, but he can add it on request.

 3023 N. Broadway, Lakeview